 A giclée print is made with specialized inkjet printers that use archival pigment based inks.
-The French word giclée was first applied to this technology by Jack Duganne, a California artist and photographer who wanted to distinguish his prints from inexpensive inkjet prints made with impermanent dye-based inks.
-Read Bill’s article to get a really full and fun explanation of the word’s origin and meaning.
+The French word giclée was first applied to this technology by Jack Duganne, a California artist and photographer who wanted to distinguish his prints from inexpensive inkjet prints made with dye-based inks.

 What papers do you use?

-We offer a selection of five fine art papers.
+We offer a selection of six fine art papers for our giclèes.
 All are naturally acid free and contain no artificial brighteners.
 Their textures range from very smooth to heavily textured in order listed.
 The gsm number refers to grams per square meter.
 The higher the gsm number, the heavier the paper is.

 Somerset has always been the first paper choice among serious artists and printmakers.
-Ever since the 1700s and the days of handmade paper, Somerset has enjoyed a reputation for quality that has continued to grow through the years.
+Ever since the 1700s and the days of handmade paper, Somerset has enjoyed a reputation for quality.
+That reputation has continued to grow through the years.
 Now Epson brings you this old-world paper, with an ink jet coating, to meet the quality requirements of the most demanding printmaker.
-Somerset Velvet for Epson is a100% cotton, acid-free paper that delivers long-lasting prints when printed with Epson UltraChrome Ink.
+Somerset Velvet for Epson is a 100% cotton, acid-free paper that delivers long-lasting prints when printed with Epson UltraChrome Ink.
 As the name implies, Somerset Velvet has a softer texture than Moab Entrada Rag Natural.
 It is just a bit less dense at 255 gsm.

-Hahnemühle Bamboo.
-The traditional Hahnemühle paper mill has developed the first Fine Art inkjet paper made from highly renewable bamboo fibers.
+The traditional Hahnemühle paper mill has developed the first fine art inkjet paper made from renewable bamboo fibers.
 Hahnemühle Bamboo is a natural white paper made from 90% bamboo fibers and 10% cotton.
 It is a good choice for both photographic and fine art giclèe prints.
 It’s an acid-free paper that complies with the highest archival standards.
-With its premium matte inkjet coating, it meets the highest industry standards for density, color gamut, color gradation, and image sharpness, while preserving the special touch and feel of genuine art paper.
+With its premium matte inkjet coating, it meets the highest industry standards for density, color gamut, color gradation, and image sharpness.
 290 gsm

-Epson Cold Press Natural.
-This is made from 100% cotton fiber and so is naturally acid and lignin free.
-In addition it is pH buffered for long lasting protection.
+Epson Cold Press Natural paper is made from 100% cotton and is naturally acid and lignin free.
+This fine art paper is pH buffered for long lasting protection against airborne contaminants.
 The natural cotton finish has not been treated with chlorine bleach, and it contains no artificial brighteners.
-The cold press manufacture of this media provides an elegantly textured finish to giclèe prints.
+The cold press manufacture gives an elegantly textured finish to giclèe prints.
 It is particularly popular with watercolor painters.
 It’s optimized for the Epson UltraChrome Ink family to provide rich, deep blacks and an incredibly wide color gamut.
 340 gsm

-Hahnemühle William Turner.
-This is a natural white, 100% cotton paper that is ideal for fine art giclèe prints.
+Hahnemühle William Turner is a natural white, 100% cotton, paper that is ideal for fine art giclèe prints.
 It is a popular choice for watercolor painters.
 It also makes striking and expressive photo reproductions.
 The mould-made watercolor paper features a distinct textured surface.
-With its premium matte inkjet coating, it meets the highest industry standards for density, color gamut, color gradation, and image sharpness, while preserving the special touch and feel of genuine art paper.
+With its premium matte inkjet coating, it meets the highest industry standards for density, color gamut, color gradation, and image sharpness.
 310 gsm

 What mat and backing board materials do you use?